jlpl/nais-processor/README.md

 | **Attributes**     |               |                |       |                    |
 | Measurement info   |               | dictionary     |       |                    |

-## Utils

-The `nais.utils` module contains functions that allow one to do operations on the NAIS data files.

-For example combine the previously created files into a single continuous dataset with two hour time resolution and only raise a flag if at least 90% of the data points inside the two hour window contain the flag.
-Then save it at as a netcdf file.
+Next we combine the previously created files into a single continuous dataset with two hour time resolution and only raise a flag if at least 50% of the data points inside the two hour window contain the flag.
+We save it at as a netcdf file.
 ```python
 from nais.utils import combine_data
 import pandas as pd